 Due to the challenges of deploying new software, organizations often get too comfortable using outdated tools or applications.

-This creates a false sense of “efficiency”.
-A software is in place and some of the work gets done.
+This creates a false sense of “efficiency“.
+A software application is in place and some of the work gets done.
 Oftentimes, this is not the most optimal way forward.

 Moreover, identifying the right technical solutions to deploy is questionable.
 Organizations with limited tech-savvy leaders may miss out on great opportunities.
 Or get mislead by expensive PR and advertising campaigns started by less promising market alternatives.